27

 Many clients may already know these things but here’s some information that photographers need you to know (in no particular order):

-• When a photographer doesn’t answer the phone right away or doesn’t respond immediately to your e-mail, it usually means they’re busy on an assignment.
+• When a photographer doesn’t answer the phone right away or doesn’t respond immediately to your e-mail, it usually means they’re busy on a job.
 The photographer is not ignoring you.
-Some assignments can run all day or longer.
+Some photography can run all day or longer.
 We devote 100% of our attention to the client and job at hand.
-While some large photo studios have a receptionist to take calls, most photographers don’t have this luxury.
 Please leave a message.
-Your call is important to us.
+Your call really is important to us.

-• Depending on the proposed photo assignment, it might take 30 minutes to several days to do a full and proper photo estimate.
-Photographers cannot give an off-the-cuff, ballpark price because it’s meaningless.
-We have to figure out every step of the assignment before completing the estimate.
+• Depending on your proposed photo project, it might take from 30 minutes to several days to produce a full and proper photo estimate.
+Photographers cannot give an off-the-cuff or ballpark price because it’s meaningless.
+We have to figure out every step of the proposed work before completing the estimate.
 This benefits you.
 We put everything in writing.
 This benefits you.

 • Our prices are not pulled out of thin air.
-We charge what we charge based on our overhead, our experience, the work required and the value of the pictures.
+What we charge is based on our overhead, our experience, the work required and the value of the pictures.
 Please don’t expect something for nothing.
 We run our business exactly the same as all other businesses: we’re trying to make money!

-• No assignment is ever “just a few minutes” and besides, we don’t charge by the hour.
+• No photography is ever “just a few minutes” and even then, we don’t charge by the hour.
 Good rule of thumb is that for every hour of photography, there’s two hours of computer time.

 • We don’t work for credit lines or exposure.
 Credit lines are the law in Canada and exposure doesn’t buy a lot of groceries.
 You don’t work for free, neither do we.